pqvst/hello/_posts/2021-06-22-hosted-monitoring-evaluating-influx-and-grafana.md

 Overall both options have very generous free tiers, great for anyone looking to get started with basic monitoring.
 The biggest drawback with InfluxDB Cloud is that they only offer 2 alerts on the free-tier, which feels very low in my opinion.

-The biggest difference between the two is clearly the maturity and feature-set offered by Grafana, whereas the solution InfluxDB Cloud offers feels lacking and buggy.
-We'll stick with Grafana Cloud for now!

 ### [InfluxDB Cloud](https://www.influxdata.com/influxdb-cloud-pricing/) Free-Tier:
 - Series: 10,000
 - Retention 30 days